 The Company generated Cash Available for Distribution ("CAD") of approximately \$9.7 million and \$5.4 million for the three months ended June 30, 2015 and 2014, respectively.
 The Company generated CAD of approximately \$15.1 million and \$12.4 million for the six months ended June 30, 2015 and 2014, respectively.
-In addition to the increases noted above, changes in depreciation and amortization, fair value of derivatives and interest rate derivative amortization, and bond purchase discount accretion net of the cash received, accounts for the majority of the changes when comparing the three and six months ended June 30, 2015 and 2015 and 2014 in the Liquidity and Capital Resources section in this Management's Discussion and Analysis below.
+In addition to the increases noted above, changes in depreciation and amortization, fair value of derivatives and interest rate derivative amortization, and bond purchase discount accretion net of the cash received, accounts for the majority of the changes when comparing the three and six months ended June 30, 2015 and 2014, respectively.
+See additional discussion of CAD in the Liquidity and Capital Resources section in this Management's Discussion and Analysis below.